codedmachine111/APS/index.md

 View Implementation: [Topological Sort](https://github.com/codedmachine111/APS/blob/master/Class/topologicalSort.cpp), [Priority Queue](https://github.com/codedmachine111/APS/blob/master/Class/minHeapPQ.cpp)

 ### 3. Routing the data
 The data packets of the video need to flow through several nodes including servers, data centers, CDNs, and several network core components before they reach the viewer's device.
 To find the most optimal path to route the data, the network can be abstracted as a graph where each node represents a network device, and an edge between two connected devices represents the link with a cost associated with it.
-The link-cos (edge weight) can be decided based on various factors like bandwidth, financial costs, congestion, etc. The Dijkstra's algorithm [4] can be used here to find the shortest path from a source node to all other nodes on the network, minimizing latency at all stages by avoiding congested routes.
+The link-cos (edge weight) can be decided based on various factors like bandwidth, financial costs, congestion, etc. Dijkstra's algorithm [4] can be used here to find the shortest path from a source node to all other nodes on the network, minimizing latency at all stages by avoiding congested routes.
 If the network topology is fairly stable, the Floyd-Warshall algorithm can also be used to create a matrix of shortest path (for all node pairs) as a pre-compute for faster lookups in routing [5].

 <p align="center">
   <img src="https://github.com/codedmachine111/APS/assets/88738817/3b8bf100-f506-4126-8ed7-4caf07c60c25" width="800" alt="Dijkstra's Algo example">
-  <p align="center"><em>Dijkstra's algorithm used to calculate shortest path for routing data.[9].</em></p>
+  <p align="center"><em>Dijkstra's algorithm is used to calculate the shortest path for routing data.[9].</em></p>
 </p>

 **Challenges**: High traffic, Fluctuating network conditions.